yuuzanameu/BookManagement/README.md

 ## 🔐 Authentication

 - Users must register and login to access any book-related endpoints.
-- Upon login, a **JWT token** is returned.
+- Upon login, two **JWT token** are returned: access token and refresh token.
-- This token must be sent in the `Authorization` header as a Bearer token:
+- This access token must be sent in the `Authorization` header as a Bearer token:
+- When the access token is invalid or has expired, client can request new access token using the refresh token at the /refresh endpoint.

 ## 🚀 Getting Started